yemi2favours/m2pi.ca/content/course/2021/website-task/index.md

 1. Click on `content -> authors`.
 Each of the folders/directories shown corresponds to a user profile on the website. **Make sure you are in the right directory before proceeding**.
-1. Click "Add file -> Create new file".
+1. Click `Add file -> Create new file`.
 This will open up a basic text editor on GitHub asking for a filename.
 We need to create a folder with your github username and a file called "index.html" inside that folder.
 It isn't obvious how to create a folder, but if you type your github username in the filename